alexmacarthur/graphql-quest/README.md

 ## Returned Payload

 Every request (even those that throw exceptions) will return an object containing `data`, `errors`, or both.
-This pattern is generally intended to stay inline with the [GraphQL specification](https://graphql.org/learn/serving-over-http/#response), but doesn't require that you `.catch()` any errors on your own.
-Instead, exceptions that are thrown are simply represented in the `errors` array.
+This pattern is generally intended to stay in line with the [GraphQL specification](https://graphql.org/learn/serving-over-http/#response), but doesn't require that you `.catch()` any errors on your own.
+Instead, exceptions that are thrown are represented in the `errors` array.

 ```ts
 {